 Tackle hair removal the day before: No matter what your hair removal method, do it at least 24 hours prior to laying on the tan.
 If you shave and then immediately go in with your self-tanner, you’re likely to wind up with spotty legs from where the tan has settled into the open follicles.
 Skin can also be sensitive after waxing or shaving, so waiting for that to settle before applying product is definitely a wise idea.
 Personally, I like to run an epilator (I use Braun’s Silkepil) over my legs so I can tackle those little hairs as soon as they spring up in between tans.

 Scrub that skin!: We all know it.
 There’s NOTHING more important to getting a good fake tan than exfoliating your skin.
 If you don’t get an even base to begin with, you’ll almost definitely end up with a patchy tan.
-I start with a fairly gentle exfoliation in the few days prior and then the day before, go hell for leather with an exfoliating mitt (I like the Tan Off one) and scrub like I’ve just been exposed to chemicals at a nuclear power plant.
+I start with exfoliation in the few days prior and then the day before, go hell for leather with an exfoliating mitt (I like the Tan Off one) and scrub like I’ve just been exposed to chemicals at a nuclear power plant.
 Pay extra attention to scrubbing your knees, ankles, feet, hands and elbows.
 Don’t forget your face, but obviously be gentle.
-I love Go-To Exfoliating Swipeys.
-I then smother myself in moisturiser and then the next day while showering, exfoliate again with the gentler side of my mitt just prior to tanning.
+I love Go-To Exfoliating Swipeys for that.
+I then smother myself in moisturiser so the next day my skin is bebe smooth.

 Choose your body wash carefully: If you’re using a body wash or exfoliating scrub prior to tanning, make sure it’s an oil-free formulation.
 Scrubs and washes with that are oil-based will leave a film on your skin and therefore create a barrier, making an uneven tan a real possibility.